One of the most painful emotions we can feel, is the hurt of rejection. When we love someone, who doesn’t love us back

 If you’ve made him your , ‘exclusive breadcrumber’, then get back out into the dating world and start meeting other men.
 If you’re not ready to let him go, then you can tell him this…

 ‘I really like you, but I’m only interested in exclusively dating someone whose heart is open to a commitment.
 We can still see each other, but I’ll also be seeing other people’.

 You don’t have to use those exact words; adapt them to your own situation.
 But if you suspect he’s not into you as much as you’re into him, then consider taking a stand.
 If you’re not in an exclusive relationship, then you’ve got every right to keep dating others.

 If he’s your Ex and he’s left you devastated, then you might want to check out the program ‘The Ex Files’, which shows you how to have the best chance of rekindling the relationship, if it’s the right thing to do (and he’s worth it).
 You can click through to that below…

 If you want to find meaningful love, then try getting clear on what being ‘in love’ looks like for you.
 Then keep referring to it as you think about the person you’re obsessing over.
 It’ll keep you driven by your relationship requirements, instead of a guy you happen to like.

 That way, you’ll stay out of unrequited love and sail into the future with someone who’s ready to meet your real needs.

 To your love and power.

-Linda Bebbington is a Love Coach & Psychotherapist, teaching high-vibe women how to attract love with proven psychology and a little bit of intuitive magic.
-She’s the author of ‘The Ex Files’ and the creator of ‘The Secret Love Scripts’ and ‘A Date With Destiny’.
-You can contact her below for 1-1 coaching or book a ‘Message From the Universe’ Intuitive Love Reading with her colleague Sheena McLean.
+Linda Bebbington is a Relationship Coach & Psychotherapist, helping you to find love, save your relationship and overcome heartbreak.
+She’s the author of ‘The Ex Files’ and the creator of ‘Texting Secrets For Women’ and ‘The Boyfriend Blueprint’.
+You can contact her below for 1-1 coaching or to book a free consultation.